yasminhillis/random-password-generator/README.md

 ---

-## 📄 License

-This project is licensed under the [MIT License](./LICENSE).

----

 ## 🙌 Credits

-Made with 💜 by [Your Name] – inspired by security best practices.
+Made with 💜 by Yasmin Hillis

 ---